 Looking for a quick way to make school morning breakfasts more fun?
-Check out these 10 fun toast breakfasts for kids for inspiration.
+Check out these 10 fun toast breakfasts for kids for inspiration, perfect for turning around a bad morning.

 I have this weird thing with toast.
 When I was a kid, my mom always made it when we had stomach aches – unless we were getting it as a side at the diner, it was the only time we ever really ate real toast.
 For most of my life, the smell of toast made be think of being sick.
 Thankfully, I seemed to have grown out of it – which is perfect since it’s such a perfect quick breakfast.